TheGammaSqueeze/GammaOS/README.md

 Prerequisites:
 - Extract the GammaOS folder and its files before proceeding.
 - ADB and Fastboot tools + drivers, ensure you install the Universal ADB Driver then reboot your computer: https://github.com/K3V1991/ADB-and-FastbootPlusPlus
-- Unisoc Drivers - run the DPInst64.exe program in your relevant OS folder, (Win10 drivers will also work on Win11): https://github.com/TheGammaSqueeze/GammaOS/releases/download/GammaOS_v1_RG405M/UnisocDrivers.zip
+- Unisoc Drivers (included in the release zip in the UnisocDrivers folder) - run the DPInst64.exe program in your relevant OS folder.
+(Win10 drivers will also work on Win11.
+Also available here: https://github.com/TheGammaSqueeze/GammaOS/releases/download/GammaOS_v1_RG405M/UnisocDrivers.zip)
 - Enable USB Debugging on the RG405M: https://developer.android.com/studio/debug/dev-options

 Unlocking bootloader: